mrsonne/hubit/examples/wall/README.md

 -------------------------------------------------------------------------------------------------------------------------
 ```

-The information in the table would conveniently be visualized in a parallel coordinates plot.
+The information in the table could conveniently be visualized in a parallel coordinates plot.